 Muzzle: Caucasians have powerful muzzles that taper gently to the nose.

-Eyes: Their eyes are medium in size, oval-shaped and brown in color which is set a little obliquely and quite deeply under a dog’s brow.
+Eyes: Their eyes are medium in size, oval-shaped, and brown, set a little obliquely and quite deeply under a dog’s brow.

 Teeth: White, strong, well developed, close together, not showing gaps.
 Incisors aligned at the base – Scissor bite.